Nested Multiple Instance Learning with Attention Mechanisms: Introduction

 \section{Introduction}

-In recent years deep neural networks (DNN) have provided state of the art results in many applications.
-Most emphasis has been on fully-supervised learning which requires a large amount of labelled training and validation data for all machine learning techniques and even more so for DNN.
-It can be challenging and time consuming, and sometimes infeasible, to produce such large labelled datasets.
-For classification of images a single label states the class for the entire image, for which ImageNet is an example of a large image set with such labels \cite{Russakovsky2015ImageNetLS}.
-But if the task is to localize a region within the image, then a more detailed label is needed for learning in a straight forward supervised manner.

-In some applications it can also be that a detailed label is not possible to produce, like a medical image where follow-up information of a patient is known, i.e. true prognosis label, but it is unknown if it is possible to predict that prognosis based on the particular image/data.
-Such labels can be regarded as weak labels if the task is to find regions in the image.
-In general, in the medical domain datasets, images thoroughly annotated with regions of interest (ROIs) from medical experts are often not available, and only clinical information for the patient is given.
-The research community is working on ways of learning good machine learning and DNN models less dependent on labelled data by unsupervised, semi-supervised learning, and based on limited, lacking, noisy and weak labels.

-Multiple instance learning (MIL) refers to a learning method where a number of samples, called instances, are individually unlabelled \cite{Maron1997AFF}.
-However, there exist a label for a group of such instances, called a bag.
-Usually in MIL a bag-label is defined as positive if at least one of the instances are positive, and negative if all instances are negative, we will refer to this as the MIL assumption.
-An example of instances, bags and bag-labels can be to let the diagnosis of a histopathological image be the bag-label, patches of the image can be regarded as instances, and the whole image as a bag.
-Histological whole slide images (WSI) are in general very large, and under the MIL assumption, having one patch considered positive will see the whole image as positive.
-Sometimes this is not a good model, and a more complex structure of the instance-bag relationship is needed.
-One way to handle more complex scenarios is extending MIL by assembling a bag-of-bags, which can be referred to as nested MIL (NMIL).
+Multiple instance learning (MIL) is a learning method where several elements, called instances, are individually unlabelled \cite{Maron1997AFF}.
+However, a label exists for a group of such instances, called a bag.
+MIL is an example of weakly supervised learning methods.
+Usually, in MIL, a bag label is defined as positive if at least one of the instances is positive and negative if all instances are negative.
+We will refer to this as the MIL assumption.
+In MIL, the multiple instances feature representation are aggregated into a single representation used in a supervised learning setup with the weak label.